 Please read these Terms of Service ("Terms") carefully before using the site www.sitetour.co (the "Service") operated by Realworld Advertising Pty Ltd, Australian Company Number 151846187 ("SiteTour").
 "You" or "User" means the individual or entity using the services and the "Parties" means You and SiteTour.
 By accessing or using the service you agree to be bound by these terms.

 Scope of the Service

-The service is an online marketplace to buy and sell Digital Out-of-Home media.
+The service is an online platform to plan Out-of-Home media.

 Fees and Payments